-10.(1) On or before May 28 in each taxation year, Council must adopt a law setting the rate of tax to be applied to each property class.

-(2) A law setting the rate of tax may establish different tax rates for each property class.

-(3) Taxes must be levied by applying the rate of tax against each one thousand dollars (\$1,000) of assessed value of the interest in land.
+- 12.(1) On or before December 14 in the year prior to each taxation year, Council must adopt a law setting the rate of tax to be applied to each property class. - (2) A law setting the rate of tax may establish different tax rates for each property class. - (3) Taxes must be levied by applying the rate of tax against each one thousand dollars (\$1,000) of assessed value of the interest in land.

-(4) Taxes levied under this Law are deemed to be imposed on January 1 of the taxation year in which the levy is first made.

-(5) Notwithstanding subsection (3), Council may establish, in its annual law setting the rate of tax, a minimum tax payable in respect of a taxable interest in land.

-(6) A minimum tax established under the authority of subsection (5) may be established in respect of one or more property classes.
+- (4) Taxes levied under this Law are deemed to be imposed on January 1 of the taxation year in which the levy is first made. - (5) Notwithstanding subsection (3), Council may establish, in its annual law setting the rate of tax, a minimum tax payable in respect of a taxable interest in land. - (6) A minimum tax established under the authority of subsection (5) may be established in respect of one or more property classes.